qtleeq/qtleeq.github.io/_posts/2025-08-26-vvb_flyer_concept.markdown

 [Vaccaro Violence Blog Flyer](/images/vvb_flyer.pdf)

 So, maybe is isn't great.
 I could include a picture of him on a motorcycle.
 I will think it over.
 Just know I could start emailing and printing off these at any point in time.
 I guess I need to make the [Shorewood Hills Violence Alert](https://shorewoodhillsviolencealert.github.io) a bit more filled out with background information, kind of like a shorter, HTML version of the Shorewood Hills Violence Alert Report.
 Trying to think of how I want to do this.
+It's not even 8 yet.